dubielel/RASH-Compiler/README.md

 # RASH-Compiler
-Compiler of our own programming language RUSH to C
+Compiler of our own programming language RASH to C